kostistsaprailis/kostistsaprailis.github.io/_posts/2020-03-08-How-i-built-a-smart-home-setup.md

 Installation guidelines for everything I have setup in my smart home setup.
 This is a log for recreation for me and anyone else that might find it useful.

+My home setup consists of Xiaomi motion sensors that are controlling some Phillips Hue lightbulbs, and a USB camera for monitoring my house and my cat :) when I'm away.
+I'm also using a conbee USB stick so that I don't have to buy the Phillips and the Xiaomi specific bridges, and also the open source home assistant app to control the lights manually.

 <h2><strong>Contents</strong></h2>

 * TOC